 A resident Indian can buy a minimum of one gram and a maximum of 500 gram in a fiscal year.

 However, these bonds are only issued as and when the RBI decides.
-The recent issue, that is- 2019-20 Series III, opened for subscription on 5 August.
-The next one- that is 2019-20 Series IV will open on 9 September.
+The recent issue will be open till 25 October.

 These are sold at commercial banks, selected post offices and also at the stock exchanges.